ShiJbey/TDRS/README.md

 ![Static Badge](https://img.shields.io/badge/Project_Status-Unstable-red)
 ![Static Badge](https://img.shields.io/badge/Version-1.0.0_Unreleased-yellow)

 **Unity-TDRS** is a toolkit for modeling dynamic character relationships for life sims, dating sims, visual novels, and adventure games in Unity.
 It enables game developers to track relationships between social entities (NPCs, players, factions, etc.).
 Designers can create and tag relationships and characters with various traits that modify how characters feel about each other.
-Also they can dispatch various events that change relationships and build interpersonal histories between characters.
+Also, they can dispatch various event types that change relationships and build interpersonal histories between characters.
 Game designers can leverage this package for NPC decision-making, customizing dialogue, and adding a semblance of social intelligence.

 ## Features

-- ❤️ Model relationships between NPC's, Social Groups, and Player(s)
+- ❤️ Model relationships between NPCs, Social Groups, and Player(s)
 - 📊 Track various relationship stats like friendship, romance, trust, and reputation
 - 🏷️ Tag characters and relationships with various traits to influence stats
 - 📏 Associate traits with social rules that change how characters treat others